usaqui-albert/geodjango-example/README.md

-# geodjango-example
+# Geodjango-example
-This is an django app example to know how to start building a geodjango implementation
+This is an django app example to show how to start building a geodjango implementation.